-Tips for Traveling Alone and Why You Should Go on a Solo Cruise
+Solo Cruising: Tips for Traveling Alone on Your Next Cruise

 At the age of 19, I purchased a plane ticket to Nicaragua and ventured on my first-ever solo trip to Central America.
 Ten years and 30 countries later, I still believe that traveling alone is one of the best ways to see the world.
 When you travel solo, you're likely to make new friends, develop newfound confidence and experience the freedom of waking up in a destination and doing the activities you're passionate about, all on your own timeline.